Do you have a garden already? Why not make it a butterfly garden!

 This will act as a condiment and become irresistible to certain butterfly species, like the question mark butterfly and the red-spotted purple butterfly.

 Before using their proboscis, butterflies taste with their feet.

-To help them avoid getting stuck, place a tiny drop of a sticky substance like molasses on fruit and put it on a small sponge so it can be somewhat absorbed.
+To help them avoid getting stuck, place a tiny drop of a sticky substance like molasses on fruit on a small sponge so it can be somewhat absorbed.

 8. How do butterflies drink water?